PradyunHebbar/dense_dots/README.md

-# ParticleNet: Dense Neural Network for Particle Classification
+# Dense Dots

-ParticleNet is a PyTorch-based implementation of a dense neural network designed for particle classification in high-energy physics experiments.
-This project aims to distinguish signal events from background events using particle 4-momentum data.
+Dense Dots is a PyTorch-based implementation of a dense neural network designed for particle classification in high-energy physics experiments.
+This project aims to check the performance of Lorentz invariant inputs for distinguishing signal events from background events using particle 4-momentum data.

 ## Features

 - Custom dataset loader for HDF5 files containing particle data
 - Dense neural network architecture with configurable layers
 - Training loop with validation and best model saving
-- Comprehensive evaluation metrics including accuracy, AUC, and ROC curve
+- Evaluation metrics including accuracy, AUC, and ROC curve
 - Background rejection vs. signal efficiency plotting
-- Detailed logging of training progress and results
+- Logging of training progress and results

 ## Requirements

-- Python 3.7+
 - PyTorch
 - NumPy
 - scikit-learn